 Federal Contracting Vehicle Benefits State and Local Efforts

-Five geospatial firms are sharing up to $49 million over five years to provide the data and services that will help communities protect their coastal economies while increasing resilience to flooding, development, and other hazards.
-NOAA has awarded more than 150 task orders over the past five years on projects that include these three:
+Seven firms (representing over 80 subcontractors) are sharing up to $49 million over five years to provide data and services that help communities protect their coastal economies and boost resilience to flooding, development, and other hazards.
+The Office for Coastal Management has awarded more than 150 task orders on projects that include these five:

 More Information: Fact sheet

-Partners: Dewberry, Fugro Geospatial, Quantam Spatial, Tetra Tech, Woolpert, NOAA Eastern Acquisition Division
+Partners: Atlantic, Dewberry, EarthDefine, Fugro Geospatial, Quantam Spatial, Tetra Tech, Woolpert